SathwikThotapally/Student_Management_System-JAVA/README.md

 ## 🚀 Features

+- User Authentication to connect with the database
 - Add new student records
 - View all student details
 - Search for a student by ID, Email, Phone Number